Assistant Professor of History and Ministry

 Brad McKinnon joined the staff at Heritage Christian University in 2008.
-He currently serves as Director of Christian Service, Dean of Students, and Director of Chapel and teaches undergraduate courses, including Orientation and Personal Evangelism.
+He currently serves as Director of Christian Service, Dean of Students, and Director of Chapel and teaches undergraduate history and ministry courses, including the History of American Preaching and Practical Evangelism.
 He completed an M.A. in History from the University of North Alabama in August.
 His thesis, entitled “‘Weightier Matters’: Mission and Social Ethics in the Churches of Christ, 1967–1970,” examines countercultural movements of the 1960s through the lens of Mission, a Church of Christ journal published from 1967-1987.

 Brad has served as the preaching minister for congregations in Somerville, TN, New Hope, AL, and Florence, AL and has participated in international mission campaigns in Canada, Fiji, Peru, and Vanuatu.
 He and his wife Bridget have three children, Jack, Sydney, and Drew.
 They are members of the Chisholm Hills Church of Christ.

 M.A., History, University of North Alabama, 2012

 “Joy in Right Thinking.”
 In Power Points for New Life: Philemon; Ephesians; Philippians (Winter 2008-09).
 Nashville: 21st Century Christian, 2008.